nteej/python-live-editor/build.md

                 ```
                 var output = Handlebars.templates["<language>-results"]({results: results, errors:errors});
                 ```
-        here "results" is the result of the userCode compilation from the language compiler dependency.
+        here "results" is the result of the userCode compilation from the language's JS compiler dependency.
-        write the "output" variable to iframe in output file.
+        get the output iframe document and write the "output" variable to it.
         errors caught in runCode can be sent to "oh noes" via callback.
         capture the errors in an array of objects and send them as "callback(errors, userCode)"
         lastly register the output as: